Speaking clock: Usage

-In the United Kingdom, the speaking clock can be reached by dialling 123 on a BT phone line; the number may vary on other networks.
+In the United Kingdom, the speaking clock can be heard by dialling 123 on a BT phone line; the number may vary on other networks.
 Every ten seconds, a voice announces:

 The service was started in 1936 by the General Post Office (which handled telephones at that time) and was continued by BT after its formation in 1980 and privatisation in 1984.
 Between 1986 and 2008, the message included the phrase "sponsored by Accurist"; Accurist withdrew their sponsorship in 2008.
 The "from BT" part was added, then removed at some point, then reinstated.

 For times that are an exact minute, "precisely" is substituted for the seconds portion of the announcement.
 Similarly, announcements for times between the hour and one minute past the hour substitute "o'clock" for the (zero) minutes.
 Other operators run their own speaking clocks, with broadly similar formats, or redirect to BT's service.
 Virgin Media have their own service available by dialling 123 from a Virgin Media line.
 Sky also have their own service accessible by dialling 123 from a Sky telephone line.
 Dialling 123 from a few mobile services, such as O2, also obtains a speaking clock service.
 The Giffgaff network uses the same service as O2.
 The service is not available on the 3 mobile telephone network, as they use 123 as the number for their voicemail services.
 It was also unavailable on the Orange network for the same reason.